alievk/avatarify-python/README.md

 2. Go to [CamTwist](http://camtwiststudio.com).
 3. Choose `Desktop+` and press `Select`.
 4. In the `Settings` section choose `Confine to Application Window` and select `python (avatarify)` from the drop-down menu.

+`cam` and `avatarify` windows will pop-up.
+The `cam` window is for controlling your face position and `avatarify` is for the avatar animation preview.
+Please follow these [recommendations](#driving-your-avatar) to drive your avatars.

 #### Windows